top of page

 Caribou Near Eagle - Photo by Elva House

-The department of Fish and Game has a sonar station six miles south of Eagle along the Yukon River to observe the King and Chum Salmon populations.
+The department of Fish and Game has a sonar station six miles south of Eagle along the Yukon River to document the King and Chum Salmon populations during the summer run.

 Bureau of Land Management - Fish and Game - National Park Service